netkiller/devops/netkiller-gantt/README.md

 ```
 select id, name,estStarted as start, deadline as finish,  assignedTo as resource, parent from zt_task where `group` = 4 order by id desc limit 100;
-select id, name,estStarted as start, deadline as finish,  assignedTo as resource, parent from zt_task where assignedTo in ('chenjingfeng','ligongfa','yuanjianfeng','liqiang') order by id desc limit 100;
+select id, name,estStarted as start, deadline as finish,  assignedTo as resource, parent from zt_task where assignedTo in ('neo','netkiller','tom','jerry') order by id desc limit 100;
 ```